weilix88/buildsimhub_python_api/README.md

 ### run_simulation
 The `run_simulation()` function can be called inside a simulation job if the simulation is not conducted.
 The function has two parameters:
 1. `simulationType` (optional): The simulation Type should be generated from [SimulationType](https://github.com/weilix88/buildsimhub_python_api/blob/master/BuildSimHubAPI/helpers/simulationType.py) class.
-This class manages the simulation type as well as how many agents you want to assign to this simulation job. **It should be noted that if this parameter is not used, then create_model method will not run simulation**
+This class manages the simulation type as well as how many agents you want to assign to this simulation job.
+The default is `regular`
-2. `agent` (optional): The agent number is a property of [SimulationType](https://github.com/weilix88/buildsimhub_python_api/blob/master/BuildSimHubAPI/helpers/simulationType.py) class.
-If fast simulation is selected, then the default of agent will be 2.
+2. `agent` (optional): he agent numbeer should be selected among 1, 2 or 4 agents.
+You can also use the [SimulationType](https://github.com/weilix88/buildsimhub_python_api/blob/master/BuildSimHubAPI/helpers/simulationType.py) class to help decide the agent number.
+The more agents use for one simulation job, the faster this one simulation job can be finished.
+The default agent number is 1.

 ### track_simulaiton
 The `track_simulation()` function does not require any parameters.
 However, it is required that a successful cloud simulation is created and running on the cloud.
 Otherwise, you will receive this message by calling this function:
-`No simulation is running or completed in this Job - please start simulation using createModel method.` If there is a simulation running on the cloud for this simulationJob, then, this function will return `true` and you can retrieve the simulation status by get the class parameter `trackStatus`.
+`No simulation is running or completed in this Job - please start simulation using create_run_Model method.` If there is a simulation running on the cloud for this simulationJob, then, this function will return `true` and you can retrieve the simulation status by get the class parameter `trackStatus`.
 Example code is below:
 ```python
 if(newSimulationJob.track_simulation()):